Late yesterday night…

 And he had thought of it twice.

-'I need to stop thinking,' Ryan told himself, gripping the edge of the mattress like it might anchor him to reality.
+'I need to stop thinking,' 'Ryan' told himself, gripping the edge of the mattress like it might anchor him to reality.

 'I need to get stronger.
 Fast.
 Or I'm not just going to die—I'm going to be remembered by something I should never have known existed.'